 The entry into force of the Lisbon Treaty, the appointment of a High Representative for the Common Foreign and Security Policy (who is also Vice-President of the European Commission) and the establishment of the European External Action Service (EEAS) have created a new operational framework for the development of the European Union’s external relations.
 Against the background of ever-growing and more intense challenges on the international level, this qualitative step forward should provide the EU with a framework allowing it to act more rapidly and efficiently and respond in a structured manner to the obvious link between the EU’s internal and external policy (the so-called internal-external nexus).
 In this context, the EU Global Strategy on Foreign and Security Policy (EUGS), that was presented to the European Council on 28.06.2016, is of great importance.
 The EU has since taken further steps to implement the various components of this EU Global Strategy.

 The European Union's external policy continues to face major challenges.
 In terms of content, the EU needs to provide its own response to global, regional and sub-regional challenges.
-The fight against terrorism, the migration crisis, the climate dossier and the situation in the broader Middle East are only a few of the important topics.
+The fight against terrorism, the migration crisis, the climate dossier and the situation in the Eastern neighbourhood the broader Middle East are only a few of the important topics.
 The EU’s external policy must take into account an increasingly volatile international context (populism, nationalism) characterized by changes in the balance of power, as well as internal challenges such as the Brexit process, and must promote and defend a multilateral system under increasing pressure.

 Objectives for Belgium

 As one of the founding members of the European Union, Belgium emphasises that the EU is also a political project and that it can and must play an important role with regard to external relations.
 The European Union has a key role to play in the protection of its citizens and in the global promotion of its vital interests in an increasingly unsafe world.